 | Beginner‑friendly? | Yes, especially three‑fund strategy | Only for niche sectors |

-Red Flag: Watch out for hidden transaction fees or “12b‑1” fees that can sneak into a mutual fund’s expense ratio.
+Red Flag: Investors should be aware of potential hidden transaction fees or “12b-1” fees that can be embedded within a mutual fund’s expense ratio.

-The Motley Fool points out that “the long‑term performance data consistently favors index funds,” especially for broad U.S. equity exposure.
-Active funds sometimes shine in “less efficient corners” like small‑cap value or emerging markets, but those niches are rare for beginners.
-In a study of 1,000 active U.S. equity funds, only 23% beat their benchmarks after fees over a 10‑year span.
+The Motley Fool indicates that “the long-term performance data consistently favors index funds,” particularly for broad U.S. equity exposure.
+Active funds may show strength in “less efficient corners” of the market, such as small-cap value or emerging markets, but these are generally not suitable for novice investors.
+A study of 1,000 active U.S. equity funds revealed that only 23% managed to beat their benchmarks after fees over a 10-year period.

 3. Tax Efficiency